Why Do Diets Fail?

-The answer could lie in the outdated mindset that to be healthy and lose weight one must “move more, eat less.”
-These kinds of restrictive diets are not sustainable long term.
-Depriving and restricting your body is actually punishing your body, not allowing it to get the nourishment that it needs to convert fat to energy.
-This begins the toxic cycle of destructive eating that forces you to look at food in a harsh, negative light.
+However, that’s counter-intuitive to what our bodies need.
+Food is energy.
+So “move more, eat less” just means “expend more energy, refuel less”.
+Depriving and restricting the body is actually punishing the body, cutting off the nourishment that it needs to convert fat to energy.
+This is the toxic cycle of destructive eating that forces us to look at food in a harsh, negative light.

 We need a more positive approach.
 Our bodies are meant to be fed not starved, and we need to focus on what we put in them, not what we take away from them.